 Confused by some of the terminology used in the UXO industry?
-Check out our glossary below:
+Check out our glossary of key terms and abbreviations.

 Abandoned Explosive Ordnance is explosive ordnance that has not been used during an armed conflict, that has been left behind or disposed of by a party to an armed conflict, and which is no longer under control of that party.
 Abandoned explosive ordnance may or may not have been primed, fuzed, armed or otherwise prepared for use.